CST-380-Final-Project/equation-solver/README.md

 * User can take a photo of a math equation
 * User can import an equation image from their photo library
 * User can get the solution to the recognized equation
-* User can view their history of solved equations
 * User can access basic arithmetic, algebraic, and quadratic equation solving

 **Optional Nice-to-have Stories**